jeskodes/milestone-project-1-jesk/README.md

 ![contact form image](https://github.com/jeskodes/milestone-project-1-jesk/blob/main/documentation/readmeimages/contact_form_pg1000x464.png)

-The design for this was quite simple - styling the section using `display: grid` and the form `display: flex`.
+This was developed by styling the section using `display: grid` and the form `display: flex`.
 There was a bug where the form's edges were cut off on landscape smartphones at 650px.
 My initial fix was to add `height: 100vh` to the grid container then adjust the `margin-top` and `margin-bottom` properties by trial and error.
 This was finally redundant, as the grid container and flex container had been missing the `align-content: center;` styling and the grid container's margins weren't properly specified.

 ### The Footer